daveism/560-prez/3rd.md

 F-statistic: 2.73e+05 on 1 and 33084 DF,  p-value: < 0.00000000000000022
 ```

-Looks like there is a strong relationship, let's look at the the scatter plots.
+Looks like there is a strong relationship, let's look at the scatter plots.

 To create this chart run [charts_all.R](charts_all.R) in R studio.
 ```